7 Privacy

 Privacy Definitions

 As a term, privacy has a problem.
 It is a common word used by many different people, all with slightly different contexts and perspectives about why they are using the term and what they want to use it for.
-For instance, social scientist Irwin Altman defines privacy as “…the selected control of information regarding oneself or groups…”.
-This is typically the definition that is used by social scientists to understand the important factors in privacy.
+This is even true for academics as there are two different definitions of privacy that are used in privacy research.
+Social scientist Irwin Altman defines privacy as “…the selected control of access to oneself or to one’s groups…”.
+This is typically the definition that is used by social scientists undertaking research into privacy.
+And because the definition is used by scientists that study social interaction, this definition focuses on the ability to physically remove oneself from people and to control one’s ability to interact with others.
 However, privacy is an important topic in other fields as well, particularly the law.
 The legal concept of privacy is used the world over as a philosophical building block undergirding human rights.
 Legal privacy advocates often argue that basic human rights like freedom of assembly, press, and speech require an element of privacy which the main legal document on privacy written by Westin defines as “…the claim of individuals, groups, or institutions to determine for themselves when, how, and to what extent information about them is communicated to others”.
+Notice how this definition focuses more on controlling information about the person rather than physical interaction.
+This distinction was largely academic when both definitions were developed in the 1970s as at that time physical interaction and information sharing largely occurred in the same spaces.
+However, in modern times, this distinction has taken on new meaning with the creation of the internet, where information can be shared without any social interaction at all.

 Privacy Functions